 Nori tastes slightly salty with an umami aftertaste.

 How to Use Nori

 It’s not difficult to incorporate nori into your meals.
-Nori can be plain or seasoned and come in large square sheets or smaller rectangles for convenience.
+Nori can be plain or seasoned and come in large square sheets or smaller rectangles.
 You may know it as a wrap for sushi rolls, raw fish, and onigiri.

-Finely cut nori, called kizami nori (刻み海苔), is great as a garnish on rice, noodles, salad, and pasta dishes.
+Finely cut nori, called kizami nori (刻み海苔), is excellent as a garnish on rice, noodles, salad, and pasta dishes.
 It adds aroma, flavor, and color to your plate.

 Nori no tsukudani (海苔の佃煮) is a nori paste cooked in soy sauce.
 You can eat this with rice.

 You can find nori in the Asian section of most supermarkets.
 Check out the Asian/Japanese grocery stores or online for more variety.

 Finding good-quality nori outside Japan may be difficult.
 Therefore, I recommend buying nori imported from Japan, which is more expensive but safer.
 If it’s high-quality nori, it will also mention its origin.
 So do check the labels before purchasing.